MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-Layers-Reference.md

 * `init` (`'heNormal'`|`'glorotUniform'`|...): type of initialization for the weights.
 [See here](./Parameters-And-Constants.md#random-initialization) for a full list of initialization options.
 * `initValueScale`: the variance random initialization is multiplied with this
 * `enableSelfStabilization` (optional): if true, insert a "stabilizer" operation similar to [`StabilizerLayer{}`](#batchnormalizationlayer-layernormalizationlayer-stabilizerlayer)
-* `allowOptimizedEngine` (optional, default false): if true, then use cudnn5's optimized RNN engine where possible
+* `allowOptimizedEngine` (optional, default false): if true, then use cuDNN's optimized RNN engine where possible

 ### Return Value